robinkloeckner/vue3-link-page/README.md

 Contains contact information and are intended be used in multiple times in different places such as the legal notice and privacy policy pages.

+If you want to enable the form set `enableForm = true`, else `false`.

+#### Contact Form - `api.js`

+If you want to enable the contact form you need to set `enableForm = true` in `contact.js`, else `false`.
+Then add the required information in `api.js`.
+The config file is designed to configure multiple endpoints.
+However, in its basic form you only need to adjust the base url of the api `baseApiUrl`, the `path` of the endpoint in the `postContactForm` object and the header options if needed.
+Please do not change any key name.

 #### Internationalization - `i18n.js`: